 • And their products

 However, increasingly brands are telling stories about sustainability and corporate social responsibility.
-These are particularly important for brands wishing to target Gen Z, for whom values are incredibly important.
+These are particularly important for brands wishing to target Gen Z, for whom these values are incredibly important.

 The Corporate Activism report from insights company RepTrak reflects public perception of brand performance across 17 factors, including sustainability, talent management and diversity.